New Jersey Horseshoe Crab

 What's Happening in New Jersey?

-As proposed the New Jersey environmental rights amendment would read as follows:
+As proposed the New Jersey Green Amendment would read:

-1. Every person has a right to a clean and healthy environment, including pure water, clean air, and ecologically healthy habitats, and to the preservation of the natural, scenic, historic, and esthetic qualities of the environment.
-The State shall not infringe upon these rights, by action or inaction.
+1. Every person has a right to a clean and healthy environment, including pure water, clean air, a safe climate and ecologically healthy habitats, and to the preservation of the natural and scenic qualities of the environment.
+The State shall not infringe upon these rights.

 Who are our Lead Partners in the state?